renan-cunha/renancunha/content/posts/greedy.md

 ## Intro

-The intuition of the algorithm is to choose random actions sometimes.
-In the rest of the time, it chooses the action that it thinks is the best one, this simple balance between exploration (random actions) and exploitation (greediness) yields good results.
+The intuition of the algorithm is to choose random actions at sometimes.
+In the rest of the time, it chooses the action that it thinks is the best one.
+This simple balance between exploration (random actions) and exploitation (greediness) yields good results.